romansen47/webchess/README.md

 # Webchess

-[WebChess](https://github.com/Thorium/webchess) based on debian wheezy-slim docker container.
+[WebChess](https://github.com/Thorium/webchess) based on [debian}(https://hub.docker.com/_/debian/):wheezy-slim docker container.

 ## Configuration

-If You want to use your own external database, You need to adjust the scripts/conf.sh file.
+If You want to use your own external database, You will need to edit the database configuration file [conf.sh](scripts/conf.sh).
+Additionally, if You want to create an external database You can use the [mysql.sql file](scripts/mysql.sql).

-You can use the scripts/mysql.sql script in order to create a user and database corresponding to credentials provided in this file. configure an external database running
+After having edited *mysql.sql* You can create the external database running

 > ~# mysql -uroot -p'MysqlRootPass' < mysql.sql

 No local installation of a mysql server is needed in this case.

-For Raspberry Pie building from Dockerfile on rpi needed.
+Mind that or Raspberry Pie local building from Dockerfile is needed.
+Alternatively You can use the image privided by *romansen47/webchess:rpi3* tag.

 ## Building